SnapDragonfly/uav_mavlink/doc/how_to_build.md

 # How to build?

-Upgrade and install dev libraries.
+Upgrade and install depended libraries.

 ```
 $ sudo apt-get update